lmc2179/lmc2179.github.io/drafts/mrp.md

 # The first step is admitting that you have a problem: Understanding if a sample is non-representative

+Actually let's move all this to the appendix: What we care about is how our sample doesn't look like the population

 So far, we've assumed that we don't have a simple random sample on our hands based on a priori reasoning.
 We're almost certainly right that our sample is not a simple random one; randomness is hard to achieve, and it is immensely likely that we did not stumble into collecting a representative sample by accident.
 Even so, it's valuable to aid our intuition by looking at how we know the sample doesn't seem representative.
+A sample is representative if each subgroup's proportion is what we'd expect based on the population weight.

+What kinds of users did we oversample? undersample?

+groupby

+VVVVVVVVVVVVVVVVVVVVvv

-If we wanted to, we could test the hypothesis that all the subgroups have the correct proportion.
+If we wanted to, we could test the hypothesis that all the subgroups simultaneously have the correct proportion.
 However, we're aready pretty sure of that; instead we'll look at which specific subgroups appear to have been over- or undersampled.
 For each subgroup, we can test the hypothesis "is the probability of being sampled into a subgroup the same as the population probability"? using an [exact test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.binom_test.html).

 ```python
 n = all_subgroups_df['total_responders'].sum()